Mohamed Ould Ghazouani

-Mohamed Ould Cheikh Mohamed Ahmed Ould Ghazouani (محمد ولد الشيخ محمد أحمد ولد الغزواني; born 4 December 1956), also known as Ghazouani and Ould Ghazouani, is a Mauritanian politician and retired Mauritanian Army general who is the 9th President of Mauritania, having assumed office on 1 August 2019.
+Mohamed Ould Cheikh Mohamed Ahmed Ould Ghazouani (محمد ولد الشيخ محمد أحمد ولد الغزواني; born 4 December 1956), also known as Ghazouani and Ould Ghazouani, is a Mauritanian politician and retired army general who has been the 9th President of Mauritania since 2019, and the 22nd chairperson of the African Union from February 2024 until February 2025.

-He is a former General Director of National Security and former Chief of Staff of the Armed Forces of Mauritania (2008–2018).
-He was Defence Minister for Mauritania from October 2018 to March 2019.
-A close ally of his predecessor Mohamed Ould Abdel Aziz, Ghazouani was elected as President of Mauritania on 22 June 2019 following the presidential election.
-Mohamed Ould Ghazouani's victory in the 2019 Mauritanian presidential election was presented as having been the country's first peaceful transition of power since independence.
+Ghazouani is a former general-director of National Security and former chief of staff of the Armed Forces of Mauritania (2008–2018).
+He was defense minister of Mauritania from October 2018 to March 2019.
+At that time a close ally of his predecessor Mohamed Ould Abdel Aziz, he was elected president of Mauritania on 22 June 2019 following the 2019 presidential election.
+His victory in the 2019 presidential election was presented as having been the country's first peaceful transition of power since independence.

+Ghazouani has overseen a period of relative stability in Mauritania.
+He has worked to improve social security and combat corruption, including the arrest of his predecessor.
+Ghazouani also played a crucial role in eliminating jihadist violence, modernizing the military, and engaging with communities and Islamist groups.

 Personal life

 Ghazouani was born in Boumdeid, Assaba region on 4 December 1956.
-He belongs to a well-known Sufi Berber family in Mauritania.
+He belongs to a well-known Berber-Sufi family in Mauritania.
 Ghazouani is the son of a spiritual leader of the Maraboutic tribe Ideiboussat.
 Ghazouani has memorised the Quran.

-He is married to a doctor, Mariam Mint Mohamed Vadel Ould Dah.
-They have five children, from whom Mohamed Lemine Ould Cheikh El-Ghazouani is the eldest son.
+He is married to a doctor, Mariam Bint Mohamed Fadel Ould Dah.
+They have five children.

 Career

 Military career

 He joined the Mauritanian Army in the late 1970s.
-He continued his training as an officer in Morocco.
+He continued his training as an officer in the Meknes Royal Military Academy in Morocco.
 He received a baccalaureate degree, a master's degree in Administration and Military Sciences, and completed several war training certificates and courses.

 Ghazouani was aide-de-camp to President Maaouya Ould Sid'Ahmed Taya from 1987 to 1991.

-Ghazouani was an ally of former President Mohamed Ould Abdel Aziz, and was his partner in the overthrow of President Sidi Ould Cheikh Abdallahi in 2008, and was a member of the military junta that ousted former President Maaouya Ould Sid'Ahmed Taya In 2005.
+Ghazouani was an ally of former president Mohamed Ould Abdel Aziz, and was his partner in the overthrow of President Sidi Ould Cheikh Abdallahi in 2008, and was a member of the military junta that ousted former president Maaouya Ould Sid'Ahmed Taya in 2005.

 Political career

-In October 2018, President Mohamed Ould Abdel Aziz named him as defence minister of Mauritania.
+In October 2018, President Mohamed Ould Abdel Aziz named Ghazouani as Defense Minister of Mauritania.

-On 1 March 2019, Ghazouani announced his candidacy for the presidency, seeking to replace President Mohamed Ould Abdel Aziz.
-On 15 March he resigned as defence minister to pursue his presidential ambition.
+On 1 March 2019, Ghazouani announced his candidacy for the presidency, seeking to replace Abdel Aziz.
+On 15 March he resigned as defense minister to pursue his presidential ambition.